Three House Democrats Introduce New Legislation In Momentous Move To Abolish ICE

-With the rampant controversy recently surrounding the United State’s immigration policies, as well as the current standing of the U.S. Immigration and Customs Service (ICE), which has been a hot-button issue with a steady increase of actions taken against illegals since Donald Trump took office.
+There is a rampant controversy surrounding the United State’s immigration policies, as well as the current standing of the U.S. Immigration and Customs Service (ICE), which has been a hot-button issue with a steady increase of actions taken against illegals since Donald Trump took office.

-These cries to abolish ICE have been restricted to protests and individual discussion, but no more, because as of Thursday, July 12, three members of the Democratic party in the House of Representatives have introduced legislation which, if passed, would effectively abolish ICE.
+These cries to abolish ICE have been restricted to protests and individual discussion, but hopefully not anymore, because as of Thursday, July 12, three members of the Democratic party in the House of Representatives have introduced legislation which, if passed, would effectively abolish ICE.

-Bloomberg reports that Representatives Mark Pocan of Wisconsin, Pramila Jayapal of Washington and Adriano Espaillat of New York are proposing a new measure that would create a commission to implement a “humane immigration enforcement system,” eventually leading to the “termination” of ICE.
+Bloomberg reports that Representatives Mark Pocan of Wisconsin, Pramila Jayapal of Washington, and Adriano Espaillat of New York are proposing a new measure that would create a commission to implement a “humane immigration enforcement system,” eventually leading to the “termination” of ICE.

 Although gaining traction in left-leaning supporters, the legislation reportedly has zero Republican support, which is a big factor considering currently both the House of Representatives as well as the Senate are majoritively republican.